PROJECTION MAPPING BASICS

 The biggest thing to consider when mapping projection is the viewing angle and the number of fans with a good, elevated view of the court.
 Designs that provide an immaculate view close up, such as when standing directly on the court, are more high resolution than the standard hi-res typically provided, significantly increasing costs.
 One large projector can fill most of the court using a unique lens for arenas or gyms that can go dark.
 Depending on the image, some projects may be able to consider a moving mirror that attaches to the projector and can be programmed to move visuals around the venue.

 Bottom line – when it comes to projection mapping, plenty of options are bound to suit your needs.
+See our blog post on the best locations for projection mapping.

 How to Get An Accurate Projection Mapping Estimate